jisotalo/ads-client/README.md

 ### Writing multiple raw values

 Starting from version 1.3.0 you can use ADS sum commands to write multiple values in a single request.
-This is faster than reading one by one.
+This is faster than writing one by one.

-Method returns an array of results, one result object for each read operation.
+Method returns an array of results, one result object for each write operation.
 If result has `success` of true, the write was succesful.
 Otherwise error information can be read from `errorInfo`.

 ```js
 //Create raw data for DINT with value 555